-Porta Cumaru is a very dense, extremely hard-wearing Class 1 durable sustainable timber.
-It is suited to a variety of external and internal applications across residential, commercial and structural/civil construction.
-Compared to some other hardwoods it has near zero tannin bleed.
-Porta Cumaru is FSC certified as being responsibly harvested and processed using responsible forest management and practices and accredited by a third-party organisation.
+Porta Cumaru is a very dense, extremely hard-wearing Class 1 sustainable timber.
+It's durability makes it suited to a variety of external and internal applications across residential, commercial and structural/civil construction.
+Compared to some other hardwoods it has near-zero tannin bleed.
+Porta Cumaru is FSC® certified as being responsibly harvested and processed using responsible forest management and practices and accredited by a third-party organisation.
 Our range is expanding so please call us to discuss your requirement and specifications.

-Porta’s Cumaru is an extremely strong timber, beams are strength graded to F34 and posts to F27.
+Porta Cumaru is an extremely strong timber - beams are strength graded to F34 and posts to F27.
 This stronger timber enables longer spans, reduces number of posts and saves you money for on-site labour.
-Porta Cumaru has a very high density of 1,085 kg/m3, which means it meets the requirement as a BAL 19 timber as specified in AS 3959-2009 for use in timber construction in bushfire zones.
-Cumaru is a Class 1 above-ground life expectancy is greater than 40 yrs.
-And probable in-ground durability greater than 25 yrs. also termite-resistant.
+Porta Cumaru has a very high density of 1,085 kg/m3.
+It meets the requirement as a BAL 19 timber as specified in AS 3959-2009 for use in timber construction in bushfire zones.
+Porta Cumaru is a Class 1 timber with an above-ground life expectancy of greater than 40 yrs and in-ground of greater than 25 years.
+Also termite-resistant.

-Cumaru is sourced from sustainably managed forests in Peru.
-Our supplier is FSC certified and harvests the timber in a manner that preserves the forests, wildlife and surrounding communities for future generations.
+Porta Cumaru is sourced from sustainably managed forests in Peru.
+Our supplier is FSC® certified and harvests the timber in a manner that preserves the forests, wildlife and surrounding communities for future generations.
 Click HERE to learn more about their model for sustainable forest management.
-Porta holds Chain of Custody certification which means our suppliers for all our timbers are also FSC certified.
+Porta holds Chain of Custody certification which means our suppliers for all our timbers are also FSC® certified.

-Porta Cumaru is FSC certified as being responsibly harvested and processed using responsible forest management and practices and accredited by a third-party organization.
+Porta Cumaru is FSC® certified as being responsibly harvested and processed using responsible forest management and practices and accredited by a third-party organization.
 This assures that Porta Cumaru protects the forests biodiversity and ecological processes.
-Buying FSC-certified timber helps support sustainable forest management, which reduces the emission of greenhouse gases and protects wildlife habitats.
+Buying FSC® certified timber helps support sustainable forest management, which reduces the emission of greenhouse gases and protects wildlife habitats.
 Porta is committed to sourcing timber from sustainable and environmentally responsible resources.
 By focussing on certified timber, we are helping maintain the ecological, sociocultural and economic balance of forest environments by preserving the world’s forests for generations to come.

-How does Cumaru stand up to UV or sunshine exposure?
+How does Porta Cumaru stand up to UV or sunshine exposure?

-Porta Cumaru has been used in external exposed application such as board walks and wharves, for many years.
-Our trials show Cumaru withstands severe weather exposure and our experience is that it is highly durable.
-Read more about Cuamru in the Atlantic City Boardwalk case study.
+Porta Cumaru has been used in external exposed applications such as board walks and wharves, for many years.
+Our trials show Porta Cumaru withstands severe weather exposure and our experience is that it is highly durable.
+Read more about Porta Cumaru in the Atlantic City Boardwalk case study.

 What does sustainable forest management mean?

-Sustainable forest management is the process of harvesting trees in accordance with the highest standards of sustainable forestry as dictated by the relevant certification body, FSC, or PEFC.
-Using FSC as an example, FSC forest management certification confirms that the forest is being managed in a way that preserves the natural ecosystem and benefits the lives of local people and workers, all while ensuring it sustains economic viability.
+Sustainable forest management is the process of harvesting trees in accordance with the highest standards of sustainable forestry as dictated by the relevant certification body, FSC®, or PEFC™.
+Using FSC® as an example, FSC® forest management certification confirms that the forest is being managed in a way that preserves the natural ecosystem and benefits the lives of local people and workers, all while ensuring it sustains economic viability.
 These are audited by an independent third party.
 Click here to view a short video on sustainable forest management relating to the tropical forests in Peru (called tropical given their longitudinal position).